 Forensic Nursing Programs

-The best Forensic nursing programs are a combination of degrees and certificates that prepare nurses to work in the forensic specialty.
+The best schools for Forensic Nursing have a combination of degrees and certificates that prepare nurses to work in the forensic specialty.
 Forensic nursing is a difficult job, but it’s one that is a crucial part of modern criminal justice and medicine.
-It’s not the first job most people think about when they think about nursing, but nurses who assist victims of crime, provide counseling for witnesses, and investigate deaths do a job that simply needs to be done.
+It’s not the first job most people think about when they think about nursing.
+But nurses who assist victims of crime, provide counseling for witnesses, and investigate deaths do important work.

 Working nurses who want to move into a forensic nursing career have a lot of different options available to them.
 They could enter a Master of Science in Nursing program that offers a specialization or concentration in forensic nursing to become a forensic nurse practitioner.
-On the other hand, students who already have an MSN could seek out forensic nursing certificate programs, while add a specialized credential to their existing degree.
-RNs who do not want a full MSN may choose undergraduate forensic nursing certificate programs that just focus on the specialized forensic courses without the rest of the master’s degree.
+On the other hand, students who already have an MSN could seek out certificate programs, while adding a specialized credential to their existing degree.
+RNs who do not want a full MSN may choose undergraduate certificate programs that just focus on the specialized forensic courses without the rest of the master’s degree.

 Methodology: How We Rank the Best Forensic Nurse Program

-To rank the Top 10 Forensic Nursing Programs, TopRNtoBSN searched out accredited colleges and universities offering specialized MSN and graduate certificate programs specializing in forensic nursing.
+To rank the Top 10 Forensic Nursing Programs, TopRNtoBSN searched out accredited colleges and universities offering the top forensic nursing programs.
+We found schools with specialized MSN and graduate certificate programs specializing in forensic nursing.
 From there, we ranked programs according to four key criteria:

 These four criteria indicate that students can trust a program to combine an excellent education with a strong job market presence and return on investment.